-- Core: firms in this tier will have to comply with the baseline requirements.
+- Core: firms in this category have to comply with the baseline requirements.

 You are responsible for determining which category you fall into, based on the rules.
 It is important to make sure you are correctly categorised, as your category determines how the SM&CR applies to you.